-Follo wing points need to o be considered for managing uncertainty: a) F Flexibility Strategies should be flexible to quickly adapt to changes in the environment. b) I Diversification Diversifying the organization's product portfolio, markets, and customer base can reduce the impact of strategic uncertainty.
+Folla Following points need to be considered for managing uncertainty: a) I Flexibility Strategies should be flexible to quickly adapt to changes in the environment. b) i Diversification Diversifying the organization's product portfolio, markets, and customer base careduce the impact of strategic uncertainty.
 Monitoring & Scenario Planning Organizations can regularly monitor key indicators of change and conduct scenario planning to understand how different future scenarios might impact their strategies.
-Building Resilience Organizations can invest in building internal resilience, such as strengthening their operational processes, increasing their financial flexibility, and improving their risk management capabilities.
-Collaboration and Partnerships Collaborating with other organizations, suppliers, customers, and partners can help organizations pool resources, share risk, and gain access to new markets & technologies.
+Building Resilience Collaboration and Partnerships Collaborating with other organizations, suppliers, customers, and partners can help organizations pool resources, share risk, and gain access to new markets & technologies.